+Page 3

 Our beloved Universal House of Justice has called for a goal of 5,000 programs of growth to be established by the end of the Five Year Plan.
 The Atlantic Region has a commitment to contribute 112 programs of growth towards that goal.
 Currently, we need an additional 65 programs of growth to be raised in the region.
-The contributions the youth will make towards achieving this goal is significant.
+The contributions the youth will make towards achieving this goal are significant.

-October 3, 2013

-Page 3